-PARTIALLY TRUE: For a long time, macOS didn't seem to be very lucrative for cybercriminals.
+PARTIALLY TRUE: For a long time, macOS did not seem to be very lucrative for cybercriminals.
 A relatively small number of users and a relatively secure operating system meant a lot of work for minimal financial gain.
-Nevertheless, with the growing popularity of Apple devices, preferences of hackers may also start to change.
+Nevertheless, with the growing popularity of Apple devices, preferences of hackers may also start to change and Apple may become more of a target.

 Once you buy an iPhone or an iPad and fall in love with it, it is also more probable that you turn to Mac computers instead of Windows PCs.
-This appears to be supported by the current sales figures published by Canalys, a company specializing in market analysis.
-Apple sold around 6.6 million Macs in the first quarter of 2021.
-Compared to the same quarter of the previous year, this represents a growth of 105%, notably outperforming the 55% market average.
+This appears to be supported by the current sales figures published by Canalys, a company specialising in market analysis.
+Apple sold around 6.6 million Macs in the first quarter of 2021; compared to the same quarter of the previous year, this represents a growth of 105%, notably outperforming the 55% market average.
 Apple's global market share grew as well, increasing year over year from 6% to 8% in Q1 2021.

-Yet it's not just the increasing number of Mac fans that makes this operating system appealing to cybercriminals.
-According to a US survey by RJI Online, Apple device owners seem to earn more than Android users, for example.
+Yet it's not just the increasing number of Mac fans that makes this operating system somewhat appealing to cybercriminals; for example, according to a US survey by RJI Online, Apple device owners seem to earn more than Android users.
 To malicious actors, this means a juicier and financially much more attractive target.

 Thus, it is no wonder there is an increasing number of Apple security vulnerabilities that are actively sought out, exploited and only made public later.
-Thanks to these vulnerabilities, cybercriminals don't have to wait until the users make a mistake that would let them in and can find other ways to access victims' valuable data or extort them by deploying ransomware.
+Thanks to these vulnerabilities, cybercriminals don't have to wait until the users make a mistake that would let them in and can find other ways to access victims' valuable data, or extort them by deploying ransomware.